emmaimade/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that prints the type of the file named iamafile Create a symbolic link to /bin/ls
-Create a script that copies all the HTML files from the current working directory to the parent directory
+Create a script that copies all the HTML files from the current working directory to the parent directory A script that moves all files beginning with an uppercase letter to the directory /tmp/u